worksap-ate/docker-registry-ui/README.md

 This projecct provides a web UI for [docker-registry](https://github.com/dotcloud/docker-registry).

-This application is written in JavaScript, you can find the necessary information from the Docker Registry by simply placing a file to a Web server.
+* This application is written in JavaScript, and you can deploy this application easily.
+* You can find the necessary information simply from the Docker Registry.

 > You can use this application with [odk211/docker-registry](https://registry.hub.docker.com/u/odk211/docker-registry/) which is added CORS support.
 >